rajitaaa/SocialSale-Web-Application/README.md

 # SocialSale-Web-Application
-An intra-college e-market and mentoring website
+An intra-college e-market and mentoring website.